OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-08.md

 ## 2 Chronicles 8:7

-All of the people who were left of the Hittites, the Amorites, the Perizzites, the Hivites, and the Jebusites, who were not of Israel—
+All the remaining people of the Hittites, the Amorites, the Perizzites, the Hivites, and the Jebusites, who were not of Israel—

 ---